librespeed/speedtest-cli/README.md

     variables.
 Run `go tool dist list` to get a list of possible combinations of `GOOS` and `GOARCH`.

     ```shell script
+    # If you're using Go version < 1.12, you will need to export GO111MODULE=on
     # Let's say we're building for 64-bit Windows on Linux
     $ GOOS=windows GOARCH=amd64 ./build.sh
     ```